jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 We have a fully-funded Ph.D. position in **optimization and machine learning**, on topics closely related to distributional robustness, generalization, optimization transport and kernel methods, gradient flow, large-scale optimization, robustness in RL and control, interfacing robustness and causality or fairness.

 # Qualification
 The ideal candidate's background is in machine learning and/or optimization, with **a master's degree and related research experience**.
 Those qualifications are demonstrated by by high-quality technical reports or publications in relevant venues such as (NeurIPS/ICLR/AISTATS/ICML/AAAI/CoLT/ALT/JMLR/STOC etc.).
 Candidates with strong applied or industrial experiences will also be considered.
+Inquiry welcome.

 # Examples of topics include